-The number of electives depends on the degree of course overlap in the general education, major concentration, and diversity requirements.
+\ The number of electives depends on the degree of course overlap in the general education, major concentration, and diversity requirements.
 It is possible to have one course fulfill two requirements but the credits only count once.

+21 7 ,

 FIRST YEAR Fall Spr

 EDEC 063-Child Development 3

 Major Concentration 3 3

 General Education Courses 9 3

-Diversity Course - 3
+Diversity Course 3

 EDEC 001-Intro to Early Education 4

-HDFS 060-Family Context of Dev - 3
+HDFS 060-Family Context of Dev 3

 Total 15 16

 SOPHOMORE YEAR Fall Spr

 EDEC 100-Inquiry & Pedagogy

 in Early Education 10 -

-EDPE 197-Issues in Health Education

-or PEAC 021-Walking for Fitness 1 -

 General Education Courses 3 -

 Major Concentration 3 3

-EDEC 189-Early Childhood Practices - 12
+EDEC 189-Early Childhood Practices 12

-Total 17 15
+Total 16 15

 JUNIOR YEAR Fall Spr

-EDSP 005-Issues Affecting Persons
+EDSP 005-D2:Issues Affecting Persons w/Dis

-with Disabilities 3 -
+or ECSP 202-D2:Intro to EI/ECSE 3 -

-Diversity Course (fulfilled by EDSP 005)

-General Education Courses 6 -
+General Education Courses 6

 Electives 3 3

 Major Concentration 6 3

 EDEL 156-Teaching Math for Meaning - 3

 EDEC 180-Early Literacy in Young

 Children - 5

-EDEC 296-Early Literacy Field Exp. - 3
+EDEC 296-Early Literacy Field Exp. = 3

 Total 18 17

-SENIOR YEAR Fall Spr
+SENIOR YEAR Fall Cmm

-General Education Course 3 -
+General Education Course 3 Spr

-Elective 3 -
+Elective 3 4

-Major Concentration 9 -
+Major Concentration 9

-EDEC 187-Field Practicum - 15
+EDEC 187-Field Practicum 9 - 15

-Total 15 15
+Total - 16 15

+The number of elections depends on the degree of com

-The number of electives depends on the degree of course overlap in the general education, major, and diversity requirements.
+\ The number of electives depends on the degree of course overlap in the general education, major, and diversity requirements.
 It is possible to have one course fulfill two requirements but the credits only count once.